 For more information on the Swindon Borough Council offer and services for SEND please follow the link below.

-We also recognise that some pupils may require additional support due to medical conditions to enable them to achieve their academic and personal potential.
-For more information please click on our Supporting pupils with medical conditions policy link below.
+We also recognise that some children may require additional support due to medical conditions to enable them to achieve their academic and personal potential.
+For more information please click on our Supporting children with medical conditions policy link below.